Error bounded compression for weather and climate applications: Abstract

 \section{Abstract}

 As the resolution of weather and climate simulations increases, the amount of data produced is growing rapidly from hundreds of terabytes to tens of petabytes.
-The huge size becomes a limiting factor for broader adoption, and its fast growth rate will soon exhaust all the available storage devices.
+The huge size becomes a limiting factor for broader adoption, and its fast growth rate will soon exhaust all available storage devices.
 To address these issues, we present EBCC (Error Bounded Climate-data Compressor).
-It follows a two-layer compression approach: a base compression layer using JPEG2000 to capture the bulk of the data with a high compression ratio, and a residual compression layer using wavelet transform and SPIHT (Set Partitioning In Hierarchical Trees) encoding to efficiently eliminate long-tail extreme errors introduced by the base compression layer.
-It incorporates a feedback rate-control mechanism for both layers that adjusts compression ratios to achieve the specified maximum error target.
-We evaluate EBCC alongside other established error-bounded compression methods on several benchmarks related to weather and climate science.
+It follows a two-layer compression approach: a base compression layer using JPEG2000 to capture the bulk of the data with a high compression ratio, and a residual compression layer using wavelet transform and SPIHT (Set Partitioning In Hierarchical Trees) encoding to efficiently eliminate long-tail extreme errors.
+We evaluate EBCC alongside other established compression methods on several benchmarks related to weather and climate science.
 The benchmarks include error statistics, a case study on primitive and derived variables near a tropical cyclone, evaluation of the closure of the global energy budget, and a Lagrangian air parcel trajectory simulation.
-This is the first time that trajectory simulation is used to benchmark compression methods.
-According to the histogram of the compression errors, our method concentrates most errors near zero, while other error-bounded methods tend to distribute errors uniformly within the error bound.
 EBCC outperforms other methods in the benchmarks at relative error targets ranging from 0.1\% to 10\% and achieves compression ratios from 15$\times$ to more than 300$\times$, respectively.
-In the energy budget closure and Lagrangian trajectory benchmarks, it can achieve more than 100$\times$ compression while keeping errors within natural variability derived from ERA5 uncertainty members.
+In the energy budget closure and Lagrangian trajectory benchmarks, it can achieve more than 100$\times$ compression while keeping errors within the natural variability derived from ERA5 uncertainty members.
 This verifies the effectiveness of EBCC in creating heavily compressed weather and climate datasets suitable for downstream applications.
-The source code of EBCC is available in \href{https://github.com/spcl/EBCC}{\texttt{github.com/spcl/EBCC}}.